 As one of the major UK airports, we are committed to providing the best service and experience to our passengers, with safety and security central to everything we do.

 London Gatwick is licensed to operate the airport by the Civil Aviation Authority (CAA).

-We provide links to many destinations for both leisure and business, serving just over 40 million passengers in 2023.
+We provide links to many destinations for both leisure and business, serving 43.2 million passengers in 2024.

 Ownership